cloudmobi/iOS-SDK/iOS_SDK_Integration_Guide(EN).md

 - Please make sure you have signed up on the Cloudmobi Platform.
 If you haven't signed up, please contact us via email: sdk_support@yeahmobi.com
 - Please make sure you have added an app and at least one ad slot in Cloudmobi Platform
 - Please download [our latest SDK](https://github.com/cloudmobi/iOS-SDK/raw/master/(CT)iOS-SDK.zip)

+## <a name="step1">SDK Set Up Use CocoaPods </a>
+* 1. Add the following line of code to the project of Podfile file : pod 'CTSDK'
+* 2. Running a 'pod install' command

 ## <a name="step1">SDK Set Up Manually</a>